 San Diego International (SAN) Airport is located 3 mi northwest of downtown San Diego.
 For more information on the location of the hotel and driving directions, visit the Hotel Solamar Website.

 Please support CPA 2020 by becoming a sponsor, donating as a "Friend of CPA", or purchasing advertising for your organization in the conference program book.
-For more information about sponsorship and advertising opportunities for the 2020 Collaborative Perspectives on Addiction meeting, contact Dr. Brandon Bergman at email@example.com.
+For more information about sponsorship and advertising opportunities for the 2020 Collaborative Perspectives on Addiction meeting, contact Dr. Brandon Bergman at firstname.lastname@example.org.
 Sponsorships can be paid via check, credit card, or paypal.
-Additional details and a Sponsorship Prospectus will be posted at a later date.
+Additional details can be found in our Sponsorship Prospectus